 - You can compare holistic performance across ads and free listings by creating custom reports and dashboards.
-Learn more about custom reports in Merchant Center
+Learn more about how to create custom reports in Merchant Center.

 - To review the performance of your deals (your products with promotion, sale, or price drop badges, for example) across Shopping ads and free listings, click “Performance” and then “Dashboard” in the left-hand navigation menu.
 Then, click either the “Shopping ads” or “Free listings” tab above the dashboard to view your performance in the “Traffic for promotion, sale and price drop badges” card.

 - You can split metrics by "Country", "Product", "Brand", or "Category" by clicking the segment’s name at the bottom of the card.

 - To review reports that split your deals performance by "Badge type", "Promotion", or "Promotion category", you can click on the related report at the bottom of the card.

 - The currency column applies only to monetary metrics (for example, Conversion value or Ordered item sales).
 Remaining metrics are reported under "None."